 Finca Chica – located down the road in Playa Cocles, Finca Chica has relaxing secluded jungle cabins for rent.
 Fall asleep to the sounds of a tropical paradise starting at $45 a night.

 Short Term Housing

-Couchsurfing in Puerto Viejo is an option although there aren’t many open couches due to the tiny size of the town.
-Might be better utilized as a tool to make friends.
+Couchsurfing in Puerto Viejo is an option, although there aren’t many open couches due to the tiny size of the town.
+It might be better used as a tool to make friends.

 Things to See and Do

-- Surf – The best time to surf the world famous Salsa Brava is between December and March.
+The best time to surf the world-famous Salsa Brava is between December and March.
 There are also good beginner spots in the area for those with less experience.